Marriage and Relationships: EEA Regulations

 7.1 Once in the UK, the non-European spouse/civil partner/partner should apply for an EEA residence card.
 This is evidence of the person’s right to be in the UK under EU law as well as her/his right to work and entitlement to benefits, if necessary.

-The application can be made on Form EEA2, available from the UKBA website.
+The application can be made on Form EEA2, available from the UKVI website.
 This application is subject to a fee of £55 for each applicant.

-The evidence required is the same as that listed above at paragraph 6.3above, along with passport-size photographs of the applicants.
+The evidence required is the same as that listed above at paragraph 6.3 above, along with passport-size photographs of the applicants.
 Original documents should be lodged.
-However, if lodging copies, a covering letter should be sent along with them, explaining when the originals will be made available to UKBA.
+However, if lodging copies, a covering letter should be sent along with them, explaining when the originals will be made available to UKVI.

-7.3 EU law is very clear that the UKBA cannot take more than six months to process an application for a residence card by an immediate family member (see 4.2) once all relevant documents are lodged - the Tribunal has indicated that this means original documents.
+7.3 EU law is very clear that the UKVI cannot take more than six months to process an application for a residence card by an immediate family member (see 4.2) once all relevant documents are lodged.
+The Tribunal has indicated that this means original documents.
 If all relevant documents have been properly lodged, delays beyond six months can be challenged as being unlawful.
 Specialist advice should be sought in these cases.